yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/zalo.md

 3. Your Zalo channel will be successfully connected.

 :::note
-If a bot is not used for 3 months, the "refresh Token" will be expired.
-A mail is sent to bot admins to manually reset the "refresh Token" in the Zalo developer portal.
-Upon resetting, a new "refresh Token" is generated and you can add this token on our platform to reconnect your bot.
+If you don't use your bot for 3 months, the "refresh token" will expire.
+You'll get an email asking you to manually reset the "refresh token" in the Zalo developer portal.
+Once you reset it, a new "refresh token" will be created.
+You can add this token to our platform to reconnect your bot
 :::

 ## 4. Test your bot on Zalo